 Important Precautions

-This website provides detailed information about many different forms of complementary and alternative medicine (CAM).
-This information is meant to assist people in evaluating CAM therapies.
+This website provides detailed information about many different forms of lifestyle and alternative medicine.
+This information is meant to assist people in evaluating these therapies.
 Several ideas and precautions must be kept in mind when reviewing this information:

-1. The information on this website is not meant to “convert” anyone to use CAM therapy and should not be taken as a recommendation to use CAM therapies.
+1. The information on this website is not meant to “convert” anyone to use these therapies and should not be taken as a recommendation to use these therapies.

-Definitive evidence about the safety and effectiveness of most CAM therapies is not available.
+Definitive evidence about the safety and effectiveness of many lifestyle and unconventional therapies is not available.
 Thus, this website does not make recommendations.
-The information on this website should assist with decision-making about CAM.
-The use of CAM therapies should be discussed with a conventional health provider.
-In the end, individuals must decide for themselves about using CAM and must assume the risks and responsibilities of pursuing specific CAM therapies.
+The information on this website should assist with decision-making.
+The use of these therapies should be discussed with a conventional health provider.
+In the end, individuals must decide for themselves about using these therapies and must assume the risks and responsibilities of pursuing specific approaches.

-2. Be aware of when it is reasonable to use CAM therapies.
+2. Be aware of when it is reasonable to use these therapies.

-CAM therapies need to be considered thoughtfully.
-For mild symptoms, such as mild muscle stiffness or pain, CAM therapies may be worth considering.
-On other hand, for treating severe symptoms or trying to slow down a disease process, CAM therapies should not be used exclusively.
+Lifestyle and unconventional therapies need to be considered thoughtfully.
+For mild symptoms, such as mild muscle stiffness or pain, unconventional or lifestyle therapies may be worth considering.
+On other hand, for treating severe symptoms or trying to slow down a disease process, these therapies should not be used exclusively.

 3. Have a plan.

-Several steps should be followed when considering any type of CAM therapy:
+Several steps should be followed when considering any type of unconventional therapy:

-b.
-Evaluate the reason(s) for wanting to use CAM.
+a.
+Evaluate the reason(s) for wanting to use a therapy.

-d.
-If CAM therapy is used, discuss it with your conventional health provider, monitor your response to it, and discontinue it when appropriate.
+c.
+If a therapy is used, discuss it with your conventional health provider, monitor your response to it, and discontinue it when appropriate.

-4. Be aware that information about most forms of CAM is incomplete.
+4. Be aware that information about most forms of lifestyle and alternative medicine is incomplete.

-For most forms of CAM, there are limited studies of safety and effectiveness.
-Thus, it may only be possible to make “best guesses” about CAM therapies.
-As more studies of CAM are conducted, therapies that are now thought to be possibly effective or low risk may be found to be ineffective or unsafe.
+For most forms of these therapies, there are limited studies of safety and effectiveness.
+Thus, it may only be possible to make “best guesses.”
+As more studies of lifestyle and alternative medicine are conducted, therapies that are now thought to be possibly effective or low risk may be found to be ineffective or unsafe.

-5. Watch for warning signs of unreliable forms of CAM
+5. Watch for warning signs of unreliable forms of unconventional and lifestyle medicine

-Several features may indicate that a CAM therapy is unreliable:
+Several features may indicate that a therapy is unreliable:

 a.
 Heavy use of testimonials.